ttarvis/glasgo/README.md

 * `readAll` - ioutil.ReadAll called
 * `textTemp` - checks if HTTP methods and template/text are in use
 * `hardcoded` - looks for hardcoded credentials
+* `bind` - checks if listener bound to all interfaces

 ## Design Choices